antmicro/sv-bugpoint/README.md

 ```

 The output directory will be populated with:
 - `sv-bugpoint-minimized.sv` - minimized code that satisfies the assertion checked by the provided script.
-It contains concatenated output of every input file,
+It contains concatenated output of every input file.
+It is dumped only at the beginning and end of the minimization process,
-- `sv-bugpoint-<INPUT_SV>` - minimalized code for each input file,
+- `sv-bugpoint-<INPUT_SV>` - minimalized code for each input file.
+They are updated after each successful pass,
 - `tmp/<INPUT_SV>` - a copy of the previous file with a removal attempt applied, to be checked with the provided script,
 - `sv-bugpoint-trace<INPUT_SV>` - verbose, tab-delimited trace with stats and additional info about each removal attempt ([example](examples/caliptra_verilation_err/sv-bugpoint-trace)).
   It can be turned into a concise, high-level summary with the [`sv-bugpoint-trace_summary script`](scripts/sv-bugpoint-trace_summary) ([example](examples/caliptra_verilation_err/sv-bugpoint-trace_summarized)).